Portable mechanical cipher machine

 Gemensamt typ 'C' (Joint Crypto Machine Type 'C').

-The MGC system was evaluated and tested by the Swedish Armed Forces from 1959
+The system was evaluated and tested by the Swedish Armed Forces from 1959

 the ideas for the machine whilst working for Hagelin.

-The image below shows a top view of the HC-9 with the location of all
+The image below shows a top view of the HC-9.
+The terminology used

 Unlike the Hagelin M-209, the HC-9 does not